vahidhedayati/grails-boselecta-plugin/README.md

 */
 boselecta.depth="40"

 /*
-*  optional values defaults are as per below _front-end and yes adds localhost:8080/yourappName/ to WebSocket connection line */ boselecta.front-enduser = '_front-end'
-boselecta.add.appName = 'yes'

-/*
-* The 3 items below can be either provided by Config.groovy or remove boselecta and add items to taglib calls */

-/*NON REQUIRED taglib/Config values for taglib remove boselecta. */ /*
 * Websocket hostname by default is localhost:8080
 * <bo:connect hostname='something'.... />
 */
-boselecta.hostname = 'your WebSockethostname'
+boselecta.hostname = 'localhost:8080'

+	/*
+		* NON REQUIRED taglib/Config values below
+ 		* for taglib remove boselecta.
+ 		* Please do not bother setting these unless you are changing something */

+/*
+*  front end user default is _front-end
+*/
+boselecta.front-enduser = '_front-end'

+/* addAppName by default is yes set to no if you do not want url like:
+* {host}/yourappName/ to WebSocket connection line
+*/
+boselecta.add.appName = 'yes'

+// Websocket timeout by default is 0 boselecta.timeout = 0

 /*
 * Websocket _socketConnect by default is {/plugin/views}/boselecta/_socketConnect.gsp